 "3-60A-37.
-REVENUE BONDS--LIMITED OBLIGATION.--In making SB 95 Page 69 agreements or provisions, a local government shall not obligate itself except with respect to the project and the application of the revenues and revenue bond proceeds from the project."
+REVENUE BONDS--LIMITED OBLIGATION.--In making such agreements or provisions, a [municipality] local government shall not obligate itself except with respect to the project and the application of the revenues [therefrom] and revenue bond proceeds [therefor] from the project."